usnistgov/AusteniteCalculator/README-Developer.txt

    -> "Unit_Cell"		*DataFrame*  (currently has columns: ['scattering_dict', 'elem_fractions_dict',
+       'cell_volumes_dict', 'cell_masses_dict'] for rows of cif files
+	|
+	-> scattering_dict  *Series, by cif file* with list of lists with columns for elem_sym, f', f'', mu, number of atoms per cell
+	-> elem_fractions_dict list with the amount of each element

-       'cell_volumes_dict', 'cell_masses_dict'] for rows of cif files -> "Atomic_Masses"  		*DataFrame*  has 'atomic_masses_dict' for rows of elements listed
+   -> "Atomic_Masses"  		*DataFrame*  has 'atomic_masses_dict' for rows of elements listed